-Our board of directors currently has nine directors, including one director appointed by Blue Ridge China and one director appointed by Equity International.
-Since our IPO, Blue Ridge China and Equity International no longer have any rights to appoint directors to our board and the two directors designated by them will continue to be directors of our company only until their resignation or removal.
+Our board of directors currently has eight directors, including one director appointed by Blue Ridge China and one director appointed by Equity International.
+Since our IPO in December 2007, Blue Ridge China and Equity International no longer have any rights to appoint directors to our board and the two directors designated by them will continue to be directors of our company only until their resignation or removal.